I Took a Little Something (song)

 "I Took a Little Something" is a song performed by British singer and songwriter Florrie.
 It was released on 18 July 2011 as the second single off her second extended play Experiments.
 The song was released onto iTunes along with a remix bundle, entitled I Took a Little Something (Dance Package).
 A dance-pop song, it was written by Florrie, Miranda Cooper, Brian Higgins, Toby Scott, Fred Falke, MNEK, Keith Reid, and Cristopher Thompson, and produced by the Xenomania team.

 Composition

 "I Took a Little Something" is set at a moderate tempo of 122 beats per minute.
 The song is a pop, synth-pop, dance-pop and electropop song that incorporates 80's-inspired instrumentation like drums, synths and pads.
 The song structure repeats several times the chorus over the song, which lasts for four minutes and twelve seconds.

 Music video

-Despite "I Took a Little Something" was released as a single until July 2011, Dolce & Gabbana released a promotional campaign using the song as background on 22 June 2011.
+Despite "I Took a Little Something" not being released as a single until July 2011, Dolce & Gabbana released a promotional campaign using the song as background on 22 June 2011.
 The promotional video also stars Florrie wearing products of the company, such as clothing, shoes, underwear, among others.
-The singer also appears walking on Paris streets, and shopping products at a store.
+The singer also appears walking on Paris streets, and shopping.
 The promotional film was directed by Justin Wu.